A Registered Medical Charity (NI Charity No 100712) providing training for health professionals in Africa

-AimsELSSA Aims to promote, develop and deliver high quality health care and professional skills training for medical, midwifery, nursing and community practitioners in low resource countries in Africa.
-Initially concentrating on South Sudan.
+AimsELSSA aims to promote, develop and deliver high quality health care and professional skills training for medical, midwifery, nursing and community practitioners in low resource countries in Africa, initially concentrating on South Sudan.

 - Training – Promote and develop high quality health care and professional skills training for low resource countries or regions.